-As mentioned in 2.1 Predominant Business Models, Andorra has not set up a regulatory regime applicable to fintech players and the fintech sector is still at an initial level.
-However, it appears that the main regulatory fintech developments will relate to and be applicable to the core banking business of local banking entities (eg, the processing of payments based on blockchain technology, investment advice or portfolio management), taking the payment services regulatory framework - the update of implemented Directive 2007/64/EC of the European Parliament and of the Council of 13 November 2007 on payment services in the internal market ("PSD1") to Directive (EU) 2015/2366 of the European Parliament and of the Council of 25 November 2015 on payment services in the internal market ("PSD2") - and the insurance legal framework as starting points.
+As mentioned in 2.1 Predominant Business Models, Andorra has not set up a regulatory regime applicable to fintech players and the fintech sector is still in its "initial" phase.
+However, it appears that the main regulatory fintech developments will relate to and be applicable to the core banking business of local banking entities (eg. the processing of payments based on blockchain technology, investment advice or portfolio management), taking the payment services regulatory framework - the update of implemented Directive 2007/64/EC of the European Parliament and of the Council of 13 November 2007 on payment services in the internal market (PSD1) to Directive (EU) 2015/2366 of the European Parliament and of the Council of 25 November 2015 on payment services in the internal market (PSD2) - and the insurance legal framework as starting points.

-Furthermore, the implementation of MiFID II and EMIR, which is planned for this year, faces some challenges in fintech ecosystem and DLT/block-chain regulation (ie, cryptocurrency exchange services or custodian wallet providers).
+Furthermore, the implementation of the Markets in Financial Instruments Directive 2014 (MiFID II), which is planned for this year, faces some challenges in fintech ecosystem and DLT/blockchain regulation (ie, cryptocurrency exchange services or custodian wallet providers).
 This implementation process will be complemented by the AFA's Technical Communications (Comunicats Tècnics) and further connected instruments, and the progressive implementation of further EU regulations through the Annex to the Monetary Agreement.

-In addition, Andorra has implemented legal aspects of the electronic identification and trust services, well known as the "elDAS Regulation", which constitutes the main electronic identification trust framework in the EEA, through Act 35/2014, 27 November, on trusted e-services (the "Trusted e-services Act").
+In addition, Andorra has implemented legal aspects of the electronic identification and trust services, known as the "eIDAS Regulation", which constitutes the main electronic identification trust framework in the EEA, through Act 35/2014 on trusted e-services (the "Trusted e-services Act").